prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 ### 26-Sep-2020
 * Sobbing = To catch the breath audibly in a spasmodic contraction of the throat.
 * Soothing = Having a gently calming effect./Reducing pain or discomfort.
+* Relieved = No longer feeling distressed or anxious; reassured.